D0H355/Stellris-3DPortraits/README.md

 - Specular.a = Roughness // Not inversed for this shader

 ### Normal:
-- Normal.r = Normal red channel //Unused.
-Will be changed to empirecolormask
+- Normal.r = Unused at this time. //Will be used as an empire color mask in future.
 - Noraml.g = Normal red channel //Used for normal calculations
 - Normal.b = Emissive map
 - Normal.a = Normal green channel //Used for normal calulations